Can Autism Be Misdiagnosed? The Importance of Accurate Diagnosis

 Gender Differences and Misdiagnosis

-The potential for autism misdiagnosis is especially high in girls and women due to differences in presentation.
-Females often develop coping mechanisms, such as masking or camouflaging, that make autism traits less apparent to clinicians and educators.
-Consequently, girls and women are often underdiagnosed or receive incorrect diagnoses like anxiety or depression.
-Recognizing these differences is critical to reducing the likelihood that autism can be misdiagnosed.
+The potential for autism misdiagnosis is especially high in girls and women.
+Females often develop coping mechanisms, such as masking or camouflaging (hiding autistic traits to blend in).
+These strategies make autism traits less apparent to clinicians and educators.

 Bias and Socioeconomic Factors